martin41goudxpw/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

 In software development, this translates to aiming for clear, concise, and readable code that solves problems effectively without unnecessary complexity.
 Always strive to write code that's easy to understand, maintain, and debug.
 This often means breaking down complex tasks into smaller, modular components, using established patterns and practices, and avoiding premature optimization."

+# 2024-02-20
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' – Leonardo da Vinci.

+In programming, this translates to the importance of writing clean, readable, and maintainable code.
+It advocates for minimizing complexity by breaking down large problems into smaller, manageable parts, using clear abstractions and avoiding unnecessary complications.
+Remember that code is read far more often than it is written, so strive to make your code as simple and intuitive as possible."